Updated April 26, 2025

 Shared Security Responsibility

 In a DevSecOps environment, security is a shared responsibility across development, operations, and security teams.
-Each team plays a crucial role in ensuring that appropriate security measures are implemented and adhered to.
+Each team plays a crucial role in ensuring appropriate security measures are implemented and adhered to.

 Developers have a responsibility to write secure code.
 This includes following secure coding practices, such as input validation, output encoding, and proper error handling.
 By writing secure code, developers can minimize the risk of common vulnerabilities, such as cross-site scripting (XSS) and SQL injection.